uclouvain/openjpeg/README.md

-# OPENJPEG LIBRARY and APPLICATIONS
+# OPENJPEG Library and Applications

 ## Details on folders hierarchy